fun-with-serverless/building-serverless-using-iac/README.md

 7. You need to build the sam packge
 8. Go to the folder the template created `cd sam-app`
 9. Run `sam build` and next run `sam deploy --guided`.
 You should run guided each time you want to add something to the sam configuration file or create it for the first time.
-10. When asked `Confirm changes before deploy` choose `y`
-11. When asked `HelloWorldFunction may not have authorization defined, Is this okay?` choose `y`
+10. When asked `HelloWorldFunction may not have authorization defined, Is this okay?` choose `y`
-12. The rest can be defaults
+11. The rest can be defaults
-13. `Deploy this changeset?` choose `y`
+12. `Deploy this changeset?` choose `y`
-14. Give the deployment a try, you should see under `Outputs` the `API Gateway endpoint URL`, copy the URL and try it on browser.
+13. Give the deployment a try, you should see under `Outputs` the `API Gateway endpoint URL`, copy the URL and try it on browser.

 **Wait for the instructor to go over the directory structure of a SAM application.**